March 16 – 19, 2026

 In-Person ONLY Session

-The U.S. Kids Online Safety Act and Australia banning social media for children under the age of 16 are just a couple examples of global efforts to address the impact of screens and social media on youth mental health.
-How are we balancing inherent risk, known brain science, and children’s rights?
+Across the globe, researchers, policymakers, and parents are trying to address the impact of screens and social media on youth mental health.
+How are we balancing inherent risk, known brain science, and children’s autonomy?

 In-Person ONLY Session